unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 - a specific event (“if X happens, then do action Y”)
 - a specific date or at the expiration of a period of time (“at X date, do action Y”)

 Smart contracts are typically used to automate the execution of an agreement so that all participants can be immediately certain of the outcome, without any involvement of intermediaries.
-For example, they can transfer digital assets between parties when certain conditions are met.
+For example, smart contracts can transfer digital assets between parties when certain conditions are met.

 ---